haihala/MOS-6502-disassembler/README.md

 The opcodes were derived directly from the reference page HTML.
 This was edited down to a csv variant with semicolons as separators and then fed to the python script in question.

+If an additional "giga" argument is provided, instead of generating all of the opcodes with FF for all operands, it will generate a binary with all of the opcodes and all potential values for operands.
+Not individual operands, each loop of opcodes will all receive the same operands.
+The binary produced is 256 times the size of the giga binary.

+I am aware that the giga and mega terms are inaccurate.
+Felt they were descriptive and slightly amusing.

 # CI